by Patience Bloom

 The “where” of your romance is an integral part of storytelling.
 Setting can be another character.
 And just as with cardboard characters, a lack of setting will leave a story feeling one-dimensional.
 All you have left are people and dialogue going nowhere.
 So dive in and tell us about those kitchen cabinets, the flower beds, the diner, the mansion, the flying buttresses, the long and winding road.

 As you are writing, take the time to enrich your story with as much setting as you can stand.
-We want to see where your hero and heroine live, work, share their first kiss, and maybe even what meals they eat (but not too much).
+We want to see where your characters live, work, share their first kiss, and maybe even what meals they eat (but not too much because sometimes it makes us editors eat, too).
 With every nugget, you give a gift–and a clearer picture–for your reader.